temporenc/temporenc/README.rst

 positive integer in the range 0–126 (both inclusive).
 The special value 127 means no value is set.

+When a *temporenc* type with a time zone component is used, the date (``D``) and time (``T``) components must be converted to their UTC equivalent, and stored in that form.
+This ensures that the encoded values can be sorted properly, regardless of their time zone.

 Examples:

 ========== ================ ============= =============